kcbreuil/kcbreuil/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a UI for a simple music API
+- 🔭 I’m currently working on websites with Backroom
-- 🌱 I’m currently learning Gatsbyjs + GraphQL
+- 🌱 I’m currently learning VueJs!
 - 👯 I’m looking to collaborate on anything!
 Shoot me an email :D
 - 🤔 I’m looking for help with becoming an expert at the MERN stack
 - 💬 Ask me about my two cats and chihuahua